DeadEvilV/recipe-app/README.md

 - **Web Scraping with Playwright**:
   To populate the application with data, I utilized Playwright to scrape recipes from food.com.
 This process involved managing and processing unstructured web data into a structured format usable by the application.

+- **CSS and Frontend Styling**:
+  The CSS used in this project was not written by me.
+As styling was not the primary focus of this project, I utilized pre-existing templates and tools.
+My efforts were concentrated on the backend functionality and data processing.

 - **Limitations**:
   While the app allows users to browse and search recipes, I have not yet implemented a recommendation system.
 Adding this feature would involve designing algorithms that analyze user behavior or preferences to provide tailored suggestions.